LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Getting a value from the hash table

+To retrieve a value by its key from the hash table, we need to perform the following steps:

-To get a value by it's key, we will check if both the hash table and the key are valid inputs.
+1. Validate that both the hash table and the key are valid inputs.
-Then we will calculate the hash of the key, so we know in which linked list we should be traversing to find the correct node.
+2. Calculate the hash of the key using our hash function.
+This will give us the index of the linked list where the value may be stored.
-If the position for that linked list is empty, we know the key is not present in our hash table.
+3. If the slot for that linked list is empty, it means the key is not present in our hash table.
+We return null to indicate the absence of a value.
-If we find a linked list in that slot, we delegate the search to our GetNodeValue function.
+4. If we find a linked list in that slot, we need to search for the key within the linked list.
+We delegate this search operation to our GetNodeValue function.
+5. The GetNodeValue function will traverse the linked list, comparing each node's key with the input key.
+If a matching key is found, we return the corresponding value.
+6. If we reach the end of the linked list without finding a matching key, we return null to indicate that the key is not present in our hash table.

 ```c
 //we get a pointer to a hash table, and a pointer to a string